3 min. to read

 Myth #7: Anything I put in the bin is sorted

-When material is tossed in a garbage/landfill container, it is not sorted before it’s shipped to the landfill where it is stored and secured underground.
+When material is tossed in a garbage/landfill container, it is not sorted before it’s shipped to the landfill.

-Most of the items that are not accepted into the recycling bin is because they can’t be sorted correctly or recycled into something new.
-We’ve already mentioned liquids, food, and small caps but other materials cause issues too!
+For recycling, not everything can be sorted correctly or recycled into something new.
 Thin plastic/foil like chip bags or candy wrappers end up contaminating paper because they’re so similar (lightweight & flat).
-Loose plastic bags, ropes, or Christmas lights are called “tanglers” because they wrap around machinery and cause the whole system to shut down.
-It’s so important to know what goes where before tossing it!
+Loose plastic bags, ropes or Christmas lights can wrap around machinery and cause the whole system to shut down.

 Myth #8: Only food can go in the compost